 Geodatabase vs. Geospatial database: what’s the difference?

-Upon asking myself “what is the difference between a geodatabase and geospatial database?”, and then disappointingly finding no obvious answers online for something that seemed like a simple question, I decided to write this, with the noble intention of saving someone else a little bit of grief and Googling time (and we can now say there are TWO of us who have asked this question!).
+Upon asking myself, “What is the difference between a geodatabase and geospatial database?” and then disappointingly finding no obvious answers online for something that seemed like a simple question, I decided to write this, with the noble intention of saving someone else a little bit of grief and Googling time (and we can now say there are TWO of us who have asked this question!).

 While this may seem like a simple question, the answer is less simple than I would have liked (probably why no one wrote about this previously).
 Plus, I’ll fully admit that getting started in the spatial industry is like learning a new language.
-Between acronyms, synonyms, colloquialism, and any other -ym or -ism you want to add, I still find myself questioning, “do I get this now?” (don’t worry, smart people fact-checked me – the following writing is factually accurate).
+Between acronyms, synonyms, colloquialisms, and any other -ym or -ism you want to add, I still find myself questioning, “Do I get this now?” (don’t worry, smart people fact-checked me – the following writing is factually accurate).

 So, join me on this short journey, where we set out to define what a geodatabase is and compare and contrast it with a geospatial database, for glory and the greater good of the internet, and those of us who are just trying our best to learn.